 Below I’ll go through how to set up a Drop app, and let you know if it’s worth it.

-The Drop app tracks your debit and credit card purchases.
-And automatically adds Drop points to your account when you spend at certain merchants you’ve picked from their list.
+The Drop app tracks your debit and credit card purchases and automatically adds Drop points to your account when you spend at certain merchants you’ve picked from their list.

-After you’ve joined, you’ll get your own referral link to share with friends (you’ll get 1,000 Drop points, and so will your friend, when they sign-up and link an account).
+Drop was first only available by referral in the U.S., but now it’s open to everyone.
+After you’ve joined, you’ll get your own referral link to share with friends (you’ll get 5,000 Drop points, and so will your friend, when they sign-up and link an account).

-Once you’ve downloaded Drop and linked your debit and credit card accounts, you’ll pick 5 merchants from Drop’s list to earn ongoing points.
+Once you’ve downloaded Drop and linked your debit and credit card accounts, you’ll pick merchants from Drop’s list to earn ongoing points.
 Then, you’ll earn Drop points for purchases you make with these merchants (in addition to credit card rewards points and other bonus points).

 Here’s how to get started.

-1. Download Drop and Link Accounts
+Download Drop and link accounts